prggmr/zf2-docpx/zend/Encrypt/BlockCipher.rst

 encrypt
 -------

-.. function:: encrypt($value)
+.. function:: encrypt()

     Defined by Zend\Filter\FilterInterface

     Encrypts $value with the defined settings

-    :param string $value: The content to encrypt
+    :param string: The content to encrypt

     :throws Exception\InvalidArgumentException: